DejiFN/DejiFN/README.md

 ### 💫 About Me:

-### I'm a 4th-year computer engineering student who enjoys the euphoria of creating web applications from scratch using MEAN stack technologies.
+### I'm a computer engineering graduate who enjoys the euphoria of creating web applications from scratch using MEAN stack technologies.

 ####  - Learning :